Windy City Harvest

 Fred Daniels

 Fred Daniels was raised on the south side of Chicago and was first introduced to farming at a young age by his grandmother.
 She always had a home garden in her backyard, where he spent numerous hours learning about different vegetables alongside her.
 In 2007, Fred received his culinary arts certificate from Illinois Central College with hopes of becoming America’s next top chef.
-A few years later, Fred discovered his passion for growing food at Growing Home, a job readiness organization focused on incorporating workforce development skill-building while getting healthy, nutritious food into underserved and underprivileged communities.
+A few years later, Fred discovered his passion for growing food at Growing Home, a job-readiness organization focused on incorporating workforce development skill-building while getting healthy, nutritious food into underserved and underprivileged communities.
 Fred began as an intern and worked his way up to becoming farm director, overseeing urban farm production across several acres.
 Over the course of ten seasons at Growing Home, he was responsible for market operations, growing site development, training and mentoring of production assistants, crop planning, season extension, beekeeping, annual Midwest Organic Services Association certification, marketing, and sales.
-Fred has extensive knowledge working with returning citizens, facilitating evidence-based social emotional curriculum aimed at psychological self-sufficiency and conflict resolution using Restorative Justice Training-Kingian Principles of nonviolence.
+Fred has extensive knowledge working with returning citizens, facilitating an evidence-based social emotional curriculum aimed at psychological self-sufficiency and conflict resolution using Restorative Justice Training-Kingian principles of nonviolence.
 Fred also builds relationships within community organizations such as Grow Greater Englewood and Teamwork Englewood by sharing his expertise on urban agriculture projects.
 Fred recently joined Wind City Harvest as the Rodeo Farm Coordinator and looks forward to building long-lasting relationships in the North Lawndale community.

 Kenya Vera headshot